Arkadans/GD105/README.md

 # GD105
 This is my Repository for all the work I'm doing for the GD 105 class at Hostos Community College.
+All of the following work has been done in Processing.

 The Practice_Drafts folders is mostly for myself so I can acess projects I am still working or projects I am practicing.